ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 You'll define `onFaveToggle` in a higher component.

-#### Step 4: Define `handleFaveToggle` on the `App` component
+#### Step 4: Define `handleFaveToggle` on the `FilmListing` component

 The `Fave` component is expecting a prop, but one doesn't exist yet.
 Let's change that next.

-You'll move the favorite toggle functionality all the way up to the `App` component - where the state for `films` and `faves` is stored.
+You'll move the favorite toggle functionality all the way up to the `FilmListing` component - where the state for `filter`.
-- In the `App` component, create a `handleFaveToggle()` function.
+- In the `FilmListing` component, create a `handleFaveToggle()` function.
 It doesn't need to do anything yet, but soon you will update the `faves` array when a film is favorited or unfavorited.
 The `handleFaveToggle` function should accept a film object as an argument (this will be the film that the user is toggling).

 #### Step 5: Bind the handler to the component (skip if using arrow functions)

 As you saw previously, you need to bind your custom component methods to ensure `this` refers to the component within the body of the method. *Remember that arrow functions do this for you!!
 This step is unecessary in ES6*

-Add the following to the `App` component's constructor:
+Add the following to the `FilmListing` component's constructor:

 ```js
 this.handleFaveToggle = this.handleFaveToggle.bind(this)